zahrag/BIOSCAN-1M/README.md

 ###### <h4> III.
 RGB Images

-We have published six packages, each containing 1,128,313 BIOSCAN-1M Insect images.
+We have published six packages, each containing 1,128,313 *BIOSCAN-1M Insect dataset's* images.
 These packages follow a consistent data structure, where the images are divided into 113 data chunks.
 Each chunk consists of 10,000 images, except for chunk 113, which contains 8,313 images.
 - (1) Original JPEG images (113 zip files).